 List of flags containing the colour purple only groups able to readily afford it.
 In Asia, the main dye used was Hanpurple, although it more closely resembles indigo.
 During Medieval Ages, in Europe

-List of colors (compact) Green Sheen Green-yellow Green-yellow (Crayola) Grullo Gunmetal Han blue Hanpurple Hansa yellow Harlequin Harvest gold Heat Wave Heliotrope Heliotrope
+List of colors (alphabetical) Green Sheen Green-yellow Green-yellow (Crayola) Grullo Gunmetal Han blue Hanpurple Hansa yellow Harlequin Harvest gold Heat Wave Heliotrope Heliotrope

 Copper silicate or cuprorivaite, a pigment used in ancient Egypt Hanpurple and Han blue, also called Chinese purple and Chinese blue, synthetic barium copper silicate